gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

   </div>
 </div>

-## How to Use Attachments
+## Using Attachments

-To use the attachments you will have to use the **Attachment Workbench**, to open the menu just click on the block with the gun you are going to change in your hand, and have the attachment blueprints in your inventory to change your gun attachments.
+To equip attachments, interact with the **Attachment Workbench** while holding the gun you wish to modify.
+Ensure you have the necessary attachment blueprints in your inventory to customize your weapon.

 <div class="row">
   <div class="col-md">